lehoanganh1112/graphene_ribbon_HartreeFock/README.md

 # HartreeFock-ZGNR
 Hartree-Fock (HF) calculations for zigzag graphene nanoribbons (ZGNR).
-This is the Hartree-Fock approximation treatment for the Mott-Anderson Hamiltonian
+This is the Hartree-Fock approximation for the Mott-Anderson Hamiltonian

 $$
 H = -t \sum_{\left< ij \right>, \sigma}